kyarusii/UnityCommandLine/README.md

 ```

 ## API
-API will return default values when there is not valid key.
+API will return default values when there is no valid key.
 You can specify default value for the situation.

 - `CommandLineParser.HasKey`